denisdefreyne/d-parse/README.md

 * `p.select_even` sets the data of the parsing result of `p`, if successful, to each even element of the data of the success.
 This only works if the success data is an array.

 * `p.compact` sets the data of the parsing result of `p`, if successful, to each non-nil element of the data of the success.
 This only works if the success data is an array.
+This is particularly useful in combination with `p.ignore`.

 ## To do